Important Topics to Study for NID Studio Test 2025

 2. Understand the Joining Techniques : look for different joining, slotting, folding and weaving techniques.

-NID DAT BDes 2025 Complete Guide
+NID DAT 2025 College Predictor

 B. Observation and Sketching Exercises

 This section tests the observation,Analysis and Sensory Experience for creative outputs.
-The most essential topics and exercise related to same have been provided below in a tabular for format as follows:
+The most essential topics and exercise related to same have been provided below in a tabular format as follows:

 Topic